NVIDIA/3DObjectReconstruction/CITATION.md

 # Citation

-Please cite the following papers when using this framework:
+Please cite the following papers when using this workflow:

 **FoundationStereo**:
 ```bibtex